GSA-TTS/FAC-transition-site/src/data/index.md

 ## How do I access the data?

 There are many audiences for the data provided by the FAC.
 If you're exploring the data for the first time, we recommend you start with our web search.
-If you're a programmer or data scientist looking to dive deep, we recommend our API.
-If you rely on this data, you will also want to look at how we care for, or **curate**, the data year-over-year.
+If you're a programmer or data scientist looking to dive deep, we recommend our CSVs or the API.

 ### Access via the WWW